eugenia1984/english/glossary.md

 `She typically arrives at work by 9 AM.` -> This means that she usually arrives at work by 9 AM.

+- **To aim**: means to have a goal or an objective that you are trying to achieve.
+It shows what someone is focusing on or working toward.

+For example:

+`She aims to become a developer.` -> Her goal is to become a developer.

+`We aim to finish the project by Friday.` -> The goal is to complete the project by Friday.

 - **To assign tasks** means to give specific work or duties to someone.
 For example, a teacher assigns homework to students.

 - **To attend** means to go to an event, meeting, or class.
 For example, a programmer attends a team meeting to discuss the week's tasks.